stefan-ehrlich/stefan-ehrlich.github.io/_pages/about.md

 ---

-I am currently a lead researcher and group lead Healthcare Technologies at [SETLabs Research GmbH](https://www.setlabs.de/) in Munich focusing on applied research into human-centered robotics, multimodal AI, and digital twinning (since 04/2023).
+I am currently a lead researcher and group lead Healthcare Technologies at [SETLabs Research GmbH](https://www.setlabs.de/) in Munich focusing on applied research into human-centered robotics and multimodal AI for clinical workflow automation (since 04/2023).

-Previously, I was a Postdoctoral Research Fellow (11/2021-02/2023) and later Visiting Scientist (since 03/2023) at [Harvard Medical School](https://simonyanlab.meei.harvard.edu/), where I developed a novel brain-computer interface system for treatment of neurological voice disorders.
+Previously, I was a Postdoctoral Research Fellow (11/2021-02/2023) and later Visiting Scientist (since 03/2023) at [Harvard Medical School](https://simonyanlab.meei.harvard.edu/), where I developed a brain-computer interface system for treatment of neurological voice disorders.

 I completed my PhD in Electrical and Computer Engineering at the [Technical University of Munich](https://www.ce.cit.tum.de/ics/home/) in 2020 on neuroadaptive human-robot interaction.

 ### Interests
 * Human-Centered Robotics
 * Human-AI Interaction
-* Multimodal AI
 * Digital Twinning
 * Neural Engineering
 * Neurotechnologies